 Fixing SSL Errors

-1. Install and activate the Simple SSL plugin.
+- Install and activate the Simple SSL plugin to automatically detect and fix HTTPS issues.

-2. Update your site URL to HTTPS in Settings > General.
+- Update your WordPress and site address to use HTTPS in Settings > General.

 Causes of Image Upload Issues